 October 16 Start of 20-day voting period (through Election Day).
 Ballots are mailed out and Accessible Voting Units (AVUs) are available at voting centers.

-October 28 Online and mail registrations must be received 8 days before Election Day.
-Register to vote in person during business hours and any time before 8:00 p.m. on Election Day.
+October 28 Online and mail registrations must be received 8 days before Election Day, so the 28th is the LAST day to handle that online or by mail.
+After the 28th, register to vote in person during business hours at the Whatcom County Auditor's office, and any time before 8:00 p.m. on Election Day.

 November 5 before 8PM Deadline for Washington State voter registration or updates (meaning you can register and vote at the same time!), in person only.